Free Shipping on Orders Over $399*!

 What are food safe wood species?

-• Sugar Maple: This is the gold standard for food-safe wood.
+This is the gold standard for food-safe wood.
 It has excellent hardness, with a Janka hardness rating of 1,450 lbf.
 It's also not too hard, meaning knives won't get dulled.
-It's also tight grained and naturally water resistant.
+It's tight grained and naturally water resistant.
 Maple is the most popular customer choice for our butcher block countertops

-• Beech: It has a Janka hardness rating of 1,300 lbf, so it is similar to Maple.
-It will also shrink the most.
-But Beech is less expensive, if you are looking for something more affordable that's still food safe.
+It has a Janka hardness rating of 1,300 lbf, so it is similar to Maple.
+Depending on where it's sourced from, Beech can be less expensive, if you are looking for something more affordable that's still food safe.

 And here are some wood species that we like for countertops, but wouldn't recommend for cutting boards, charcuterie boards, or other surfaces that see more wear and tear.